 Diver Assisted Suction Harvesting (DASH), a hand removal method that requires a diver to handfeed EWM pulled from the bottom into a suction tube where it is transported to a collection basin on a boat or pontoon at the surface, is also recommended.
-Back in 2016, the Town of Barnes built a DASH boat and has been using it successfully to remove CLP in Middle and Upper Eau Claire lakes and EWM in Sand Bar and Tomahawk lakes.
-Clear water and appropriate bottom sediments maximize the efficiency of DASH operations and keep it a vital part of control measures implemented by the Town of Barnes and Friends of the Eau Claire Lakes.
-Its use also minimizes the frequency of AIS management using aquatic herbicides.
+In 2016, the Town of Barnes built a DASH boat and has been using it successfully to remove CLP and EWM in area lakes.
+Each year the Town of Barnes applies for and receives a permit for the use of this mechanical harvester to work in conjunction with hand-pulling and chemical treatment of EWM and CLP.
+Currently the Town has two certified underwater divers to pull and propel the AIS thru a hose to the surface of the pontoon, where the AIS is trapped with filters, bagged and disposed of at the Town's brush dump.